 Hosts of various white supremacist online shows have raised hundreds of dollars for the ALDF in recent weeks.
 The hosts of Goy Talk Live — which recently featured Christopher Cantwell as a guest — reportedly raised $500 in early February.
-Another $500 was raised during a livestream of The Gas Station, a white power show that appears on YouTube’s Heelturn Network, according to Sarin, one of the show’s hosts.
+Sarin, the co-host of The Gas Station, a white power show that appears on YouTube’s Heelturn Network, tweeted that $279.76 had been transferred to the ALDF.

 The ALDF currently allows donations through PayPal, which explicitly prohibits “the promotion of hate, violence, racial or other forms of intolerance that is discriminatory.”

 One thought on “Augustus Invictus Founds Legal Group To Defend White Supremacists”